Tony Garea: Later Career (1982–1989)

-Retirement (1986-present)
+Retirement (1989–2014)

 He thereafter worked as a road agent for the WWF until leaving the Company in 2014.
 He appeared with former tag team partner Rick Martel at Vengeance: Night of Champions in June 2007.
 They came to the aid of the team of Sgt.
 Slaughter and Jimmy Snuka, who were being attacked following their losing to Deuce 'n Domino.

 When WWE came to New Zealand on 11 June 2008 in Auckland, Garea was a guest on the first international V.I.P Lounge along with Bushwacker Butch.
 The segment's host, Montel Vontavious Porter (MVP) announced him as Bushwhacker Luke but then apologized.
 Eventually, MVP attacked Butch and Garea with the microphone.
 Butch and Garea recovered and fought off MVP, then celebrated with the Bushwhacker walk.
 On 3 March 2009 he was featured on WWE.com exclusive segment Top-rope Theater posing as "Hacksaw" Jim Duggan.
 On 29 March 2010 episode of Monday Night Raw Garea appeared as a lumberjack in the Christian vs. Ted DiBiase lumberjack match.
 Towards the end of the match, Garea brawled with other legends that were serving as lumberjacks.